Concurrency (Threads & Mutexes)

 thread_create, mutex_create, and the mutex_lock / mutex_unlock

 pair.
-There is no green-thread runtime — each call to thread_create
+These are real OS threads — each call to thread_create spawns

-spawns a real OS thread, so cooperation with locks is your
+one, so cooperation with locks is your responsibility.
+For cooperative,

 Spawning a thread